 You will automatically be enrolled to become a member of CPS (Contributory Pension Scheme) - a defined benefit and defined contribution pension scheme.
-For further information please visit: www.pensions.admin.cam.ac.uk/.
+For further information please visit: www.pensions.admin.cam.ac.uk/

-Annual leave
+Annual Leave

 Full time employees are entitled to annual paid leave of 36 days inclusive of public holidays.
-For part-time employees, annual leave will be pro rata'd based on days worked.
+For part time employees, annual leave will be pro-rated based on days worked.
+The annual leave year runs from 1st October to 30th September.